Find out if fostering is right for you! Join a FREE info session!

 Background Checks

-Once you are ready to begin the assessment process, we begin collecting the essential information needed to complete a formal Foster Carer application with us.
+At the start of the assessment process, we begin collecting the essential information needed to complete a formal Foster Carer application with us.
 This means providing personal details, employment history, personal references, and undergoing various background checks.
 These checks include a Disclosure and Barring Service (DBS) check, safeguarding and health checks, as well as personal and employment references.
-The purpose of these checks is to assess your suitability for becoming a Foster Carer, while ensuring the safety and wellbeing of the children in our care.
+The purpose of these checks is to assess your suitability for becoming a Foster Carer, while ensuring the safety and wellbeing of the children in our care – these checks are a statutory requirement.
+Don’t be nervous if you’ve had a colourful past!
+We are looking for people who can demonstrate times when they have shown resilience, and can reflect on how previous challenges have shaped and influenced why you are today.

 Training

-The Skills to Foster course is designed to equip you with the knowledge and skills necessary to provide high-quality care to children in need.
+The Skills to Foster course is designed to equip you with the knowledge and skills necessary to provide high-quality care to children who have experienced abuse, neglect or other trauma.
 It covers a range of topics, including child development, attachment theory, safeguarding, and managing challenging behaviour.
-Additionally, it provides an overview of the fostering process, including the roles and responsibilities required of Foster Carers, the legal framework, and the available support.
-Typically lasting two to three days, the Skills to Foster course is delivered by experienced trainers and current Foster Carers, with extensive knowledge of the fostering process.
-It is a flexible resource tool that supports new applicants in developing their skills and knowledge across different areas.
-This course is an essential part of the fostering assessment process, ensuring that you feel well-prepared and equipped to provide the best possible care to local children.
+Additionally, it provides an overview of fostering, including the roles and responsibilities required of Foster Carers, the legal framework, and the available support.
+Typically lasting two to three days, the Skills to Foster course is delivered by experienced trainers and current Foster Carers.
+It is a valuable tool that supports new applicants in developing their skills and knowledge across different areas.
+This course is an essential part of the fostering assessment process, ensuring that you feel well prepared and fully equipped to provide the best possible care to our children.
+You will also meet other applicants who are at the same stage of their fostering journey as you, and this is often where you begin beginning your network of fostering friends!

 Fostering Assessment

-Your designated Assessing Social Worker will conduct a comprehensive assessment to evaluate your suitability and capacity to become a Foster Carer.
-This stage involves a series of in-depth interviews that explore various areas to gather essential information.
-Subsequently, your Assessing Social Worker will compile a report known as a ‘Form F’ assessment.
+Your designated Assessing Social Worker will conduct a comprehensive assessment to evaluate your suitability and capacity to be a Foster Carer.
+This stage involves a series of in-depth interviews to gather essential information.
+Subsequently, your Assessing Social Worker will compile a report known as a ‘Form F’.
 This report will detail the gathered information and provide a recommendation regarding your approval, including the preferred age range, type of fostering, and the number of children you can accommodate.
 If, at any point during the assessment process, we determine that recommending you for fostering may not be appropriate, we will discuss this with you as early as possible and provide written reasons for our decision.
 Similarly, if you decide to withdraw from the application process at any point, you are free to do so.
+Towards the end of your assessment, you will meet the Supervising Social Worker who will support you after your approval.
+You can also begin some of the mandatory training during your assessment.

 Fostering Panel

-The final stage involves submitting your assessment report to a Fostering Panel, consisting of individuals with diverse life experiences and a deep understanding of and interest in fostering.
+The final stage involves submitting your assessment report to a Fostering Panel, consisting of individuals with diverse life experiences and a deep understanding of, and interest in, fostering.
 The Panel will review your application, and you and your Assessing Social Worker will be invited to attend the Panel meeting to answer any questions they may have.
-Based on the Panel’s discussion and recommendation, we will decide on your approval as a Foster Carer.
+Based on the Panel’s discussion and recommendation, our Agency Decision Maker will confirm whether your approval as a Foster Carer has been ratified.
 Once approved, you will be ready to provide a nurturing home to one (or more) of our children!

 Step 4: Matching Process

 Once approved, the matching process begins.
-Our team will carefully consider your skills, experience, and preferences to find the most suitable match between you and a foster child.
-We understand that every child is unique, and we strive to find the best possible match to ensure a successful placement.
-Our team will work closely with you throughout the matching process to ensure that you are comfortable and confident in your decision and will help you prepare to welcome a foster child into your home.
+Both your Assessing Social Worker and Supervising Social Worker will be involved in helping make your first match.
+This will involve carefully considering your skills, experience, and preferences, while exploring the child or children for whom we are seeking a fostering home.
+We understand that every child is unique, and we strive to find the best possible match to ensure a successful outcome for all.
+Our team will work closely with you throughout the matching process to ensure that you are comfortable and confident in your decision and will help you prepare to welcome a child into your home.

-At Fostering West Sussex, we are here to guide you every step of the way of the process, providing the support you need to embark on this extraordinary journey of fostering.
+At Fostering West Sussex, we are here to guide you every step of the way, providing the support you need to embark, and continue, on this extraordinary journey of fostering.

-We also provide support for birth children, running social events throughout the year for our amazing ‘children who foster’.
+We also provide support for those children already in your home (birth children, step-children, adopted children and those for whom you are a Special Guardian), running social events throughout the year for our amazing ‘children who foster’.

 What disqualifies you from fostering?